THE WORK OF THE INTERNSHIP

 What costs will I incur?

-Any costs associated with eating out or buying your own food, food on the weekend, entertainment, gas to your work site (carpools cut down on this), etc. Living expenses are minimal and most interns find they are able to save the majority of the $1,800 stipend.
+Any costs associated with eating out or buying your own food, food on the weekend, entertainment, gas to your work site (carpools cut down on this), etc. Most interns find they are able to save the majority of the $2,000 stipend.
+However, please note: it is the responsibility of the intern to be able to get to the site to begin the eight weeks and home again at the end of the summer.

 Can I opt out of any of the program’s components?